MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Label.md

 ```

 ### -Disabled
-The disabled parameter specifies whether to enable or disable the sensitivity label.
+The Disabled parameter specifies whether to enable or disable the sensitivity label.
 Valid values are:

 - $true: The label is disabled.